Step 7. Compression and Encryption Options

 - Use the Amazon S3 Service master key When choosing this option, Amazon S3 will decrypt data for anyone who has the permissions to access this object in the cloud.

 - Use the Amazon Key Management Service master key When choosing this option, Amazon S3 will decrypt data for anyone who has the permissions to access this object in the cloud, along with permissions to use a specified master key.

 To learn more about AWS Key Management Service, visit AWS Key Management Documentation website.

 If you selected Amazon S3 as a destination storage for your backup, you can make the backup service use the following storage classes:

 These storage classes can help you strike the right balance between storage costs and data availability.
 Learn more about Amazon S3 storage classes here.

 Using Microsoft Azure Blob Storage

-If you selected Microsoft Azure as a destination storage for your backup, the Backup Wizard provides an extended version of this page enabling you to choose Azure Blob Storage.
+If you selected Microsoft Azure as destination storage for your backup plan, the Backup Wizard provides an extended version of this page enabling you to choose Azure Blob Storage.